didigwua/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This is pointer task readme
+This is pointer task readm

+Task five